Yala River

-The Yala River is a river of western Kenya, a tributary of Lake Victoria.
+The Yala River is a river in western Kenya, a tributary of Lake Victoria.

 It generally flows fast over a rocky bed through a wide valley before joining the Nzoia River to form the Yala Swamp on the border of Lake Victoria.

 The land along its course is mostly cultivated or used for grazing, with relatively few remnants of the original forest.

 Soil erosion is visible throughout the river basin, particularly in the lower parts.

 Projects are underway to exploit the river for hydroelectricity.

 Course

 The Yala River rises in the Nandi Escarpment in the Rift Valley Province, Kenya.

-It flows west for 219 km to its mouth on Lake Victoria in Kisumu County, Kenya.
+It flows west for 219 km to its mouth on Lake Victoria in Siaya County, Kenya.

 It is one of the largest Kenyan rivers feeding Lake Victoria, with an average discharge of 27.4 m3/s.

 The river contributes about 5% of the annual inflow to Lake Victoria.

 The Yala River flows through a wide, mature valley that appears to have been rejuvenated during the tilting associated with the rifting movements of the mid-Pleistocene.

 It runs swiftly over a rocky bed, with a notable absence of alluvial flats and terraces.

 The main channel is about 30 m wide, apart from the Yala Swamp.

 The river runs through the southeast of the Kakamega Forest, where it has a dramatic 20 m waterfall.

 The Yala Swamp at the mouth of the river covers about 175 km2 along the northern shore of Lake Victoria.